jinghuichen/SRA221-24Spring/index.md

 ## Attendance
 - There is not a traditional "attendance".
-We will have occasional in-class quiz to check attendance.
+We will have regular in-class quizes to check attendance.
 The intent for this is to assess your knowledge of the material and hold you accountable for attending.

 ## Group Project
 - Everyone in this class is expected to explore some special topics in information security beyond the content of this class (or an extension of what is covered in class).